 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.

-According to Walk Score's assessment, this location has excellent walkability, is quite bikeable and has excellent transit.
+According to Walk Score's assessment, the area around this address is very walkable, is quite bikeable and offers many nearby public transportation options.

 (See the complete listing here.)

-According to Walk Score's assessment, this location is very walkable, is very bikeable and has good transit options.
+According to Walk Score, this location is a "walker's paradise," a "biker's paradise" and has good transit options.

 Got thoughts?
 Go here to share your feedback.